-- Medical Assisting (Offered at Lancaster Center) - Surgical Technician
+- Medical Assisting - Surgical Technician

 Some programs may require additional credits.
 A final degree audit will be completed by the Office of Records and Registration to confirm that all degree requirements have been met.

 School of Business and Professional Studies

 The School of Business and Professional Studies dedicates itself to prepare future professionals and leaders through innovative applications of knowledge, scholarship, and experiential learning.